-When water freezes it expands and eventually breaks open the copper or galvanized steel pipes.
-The newer pipe that is used for most water piping is PEX (short for Cross-Linked Polyethylene), and PEX pipe when frozen is more flexible and will not normally break.
+When water freezes, it expands and eventually breaks open the copper or galvanized steel pipes.
+The newer pipe that is used for most water piping is PEX (short for Cross-Linked Polyethylene), and PEX pipe, when frozen, is more flexible and will not normally break.

 After a “freeze and break” occurs, there is a lot of detective work for the plumber to locate the break.
 Often homeowners and sometimes even insurance companies think that once a single “freeze and break” is repaired and the water is turned back on, the problem is over.
 Almost always, multiple breaks occur.

-Inexperienced plumbers will fix the first leak and turn the water back on to find that there are one or more places where the pipes have been compromised and additional breaks and leaks need to be repaired.
+Inexperienced plumbers will fix the first leak and turn the water back on to find that there are one or more places where the pipes have been compromised, and additional breaks and leaks need to be repaired.
 St Paul Pipeworks plumbers try to scope out where all the leaks are located first and determine if it is possible to reuse any of the pipes in the house.

 Other things can be affected by frozen pipes.
 Some appliances may have a little bit of water residue remaining in them that freezes up and ruins them.
 Clothes washers, dishwashers, and water heaters can all be affected.
 In addition, the waste P-traps under the fixtures may freeze and break.

-St Paul Pipeworks encourage people to use one of them if they are going to be gone for an extended period during the winter.
+St Paul Pipeworks encourages people to use one of them if they are going to be gone for an extended period during the winter.
 It is smart to be proactive about this and to purchase a device to tell you if you start to have a problem.
 It is best to use new technology, but if you cannot do that, have a neighbor stop at your house every three days, and if it is cold, to alert you that there is a problem.